 The Recipe: 5-Ingredient Slow Cooker Creamed Corn

-Pro Tip: Cook on your slow cooker's high setting for 1.5 hours, or on low for 3–4 hours.
+Pro Tip: Cook on your slow cooker's high setting for an hour and a half, or on low for three to four hours.
 Garnish with fresh chives as an option.

 Slow Cooker Cornbread and Sausage Stuffing

 The Recipe: Slow Cooker Cornbread and Sausage Stuffing

 Why We Love It: Cornbread gives Melanie Makes's slow cooker stuffing recipe a sweet hint to complement sausage, onions, and sage.
 We love this dish because it's completely different than any other stuffing we've ever had, but it still offers the same comfort of traditional stuffing.